 In terms of contribution, Microsoft (+0.16%), Apple (+0.14%), Moody’s (+0.11%) and Merck (+0.11%) were the largest positive contributors, whilst Iberdrola (−0.10%), Aon (−0.10%) and Arthur Gallagher (−0.06%) were the largest detractors.

-The Fund slightly reduced its net exposure to equities following profit taking on strongly performing positions and reduced its put selling exposure, also on profit taking, given the positive underlying performance and lower volatilities eroding some of the perceived risk/reward.
+The Fund slightly reduced its net exposure to equities following profit-taking on strongly performing positions and reduced its put selling exposure, also on profit-taking, given the positive underlying performance and lower volatilities eroding some of the perceived risk/rewards.

 As always, we invite investors, or prospective investors in the Sturdza Family Fund to discuss the opportunities with the investment team if they would like to understand our views on the current situation and the positions held in the portfolio.
 Please do not hesitate to contact Adam or visit the Sturdza Family Fund Page >